DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 I kicked things off with [Problem #1][proj-euler-prob-1], which asks for the sum of all natural numbers below 1000 that are multiples of 3 or 5 (or both).
-That problem is simple enough that I didn't need to refer back to any previous code of mine - my program[^1] was as simple as:
+That problem is simple enough that I didn't refer back to any of my previous solutions - my program[^1] was as simple as:

 ```rust
 fn main() {